Transaction management system for the casino.

 Another word for a bet.

-In slots games, wilds are symbols that will substitute for winning symbols if they land on a payline, helping players to enhance their
+In slot games, wilds are symbols that will substitute for winning symbols if they land on a payline, helping players to enhance their

 wins.
 However, these rarely substitute for scatter or bonus symbols.